smartyhall/meshbbs/README.md

    - Startup now logs the configured primary Meshtastic channel at INFO level for easier diagnostics.
    - Node cache maintenance: hourly cleanup of entries not seen in > 90 days; last_seen updates persisted when new node info is observed.
 Atomic save and resilient load already in place.

-- 1.0.32 (2025-09-29): Replace Fortune database with ~400 user‑provided fortunes (haiku, limericks, proverbs, jokes).
-Kept all entries mesh‑safe (<=200 chars) and updated tests to be count‑agnostic.
-Synced docs to describe the updated Fortune module.
-- 1.0.31 (2025-09-29): Robust persistence hardening: atomic write-then-rename with fsync for JSON data (users, runtime topics, NodeCache), plus read-side resilience that trims accidental leading NULs.
-Refactored sysop seeding to use centralized atomic storage helper; made NodeCache save/load fully atomic and resilient.
-- 1.0.30 (2025-09-29): Fix rare jackpot.json reset when updating the progressive pot (seek to start before truncate/write).
-Switch several integration tests to use writable temp fixture copies to avoid mutating tracked fixture JSONs.
-- 1.0.25 (2025-09-28): Reflect configurable public command prefix across all user-facing runtime messages (IDENT hint and public broadcasts for SLOT/8BALL/FORTUNE/SLOTSTATS) and documentation (README, user guides, getting-started, QA plan, rustdoc).
-No functional changes beyond message formatting; default prefix remains `^`.
-- 1.0.22 (2025-09-28): Add unit tests to verify UTF‑8 safe truncation of log previews (em‑dash and emoji boundaries).
-Reinforces the 1.0.21 fix and prevents regressions.
-- 1.0.21 (2025-09-28): Critical hotfix for a crash when logging long messages containing multibyte characters (e.g., em dashes/emoji).
-We now truncate previews using a UTF-8 safe helper and hardened parser slices to avoid invalid byte-boundary slicing.
-If you saw a panic like "byte index N is not a char boundary", update immediately.

 ## 📚 Documentation

 Comprehensive documentation is available in the [`docs/`](docs/) directory and hosted at [GitHub Pages](https://martinbogo.github.io/meshbbs):